 Billanook College is an independent, co-educational Early Learning to Year 12 school in the tradition of the Uniting Church situated in the outer eastern suburbs of Melbourne.
 The College commenced operations in 1980 with an enrolment of 140 students.
-Currently the enrolment is almost 900 students from our Early Learning Program to Year 12 – a testament to the esteem that the College is held in by the local community.
+Currently the enrolment is around 850 students from our Early Learning Program to Year 12 – a testament to the esteem that the College is held in by the local community.

 As a school our aim is to develop a dynamic and caring learning community which fosters the growth of the whole being of each girl and boy – in mind, body and spirit with a vision to provide a range of pathways to lifelong learning.
 Our mission goes beyond academic excellence.
 It is our express intention to develop graduates who are dynamic, caring and optimistic.
 Our hope is that they will be well-rounded individuals who are grounded in the Uniting Church way of faith, hope and love.